Time dumping/loading using Psych

 irb(main):004:0> time == Time.at(Psych.load(yaml))

-#2 Updated by John Higgins almost 5 years ago
+#2 Updated by John Higgins about 5 years ago

 I don't believe any change is required here.
 Psych isn't trying to dump Ruby objects for reloading into Ruby - it's trying to dump Ruby objects so they can be loaded back by ANY language that has a YAML parser.
 As with most language-independent specs - YAML unfortunately doesn't have as much precision as Ruby does in this area - but for YAML it's more important to be language-independent than full precision over and above the spec.

 If one wishes to dump an object and reload it with full fidelity - isn't that the job of Marshall?

 As a side note - JSON exhibits the exact same behavior here - again it's trying to be language-independent rather than full precision.

 #3 Updated by Yui NARUSE about 5 years ago

 2010/4/5 Tanaka Akira email@example.com:

 How should this problem be fixed?
 If a time object when dumped as YAML